Upper bounds on charging power and tangible advantage in quantum batteries

+where $0\leq t\leq \pi/2\lambda$.
+Thus, at time $t$ (charging) and time $(\pi/\lambda - t)$ (discharging), $I_E$ is identical, but the power $P(t)$ has the same magnitude and opposite sign.
 This example indicates that the upper bound containing $I_E$ can be misleading if used in isolation.
 A high $I_E$ can indicate efficient charging or rapid, wasteful self-discharge.
 One cannot distinguish a healthy battery from a faulty one using $I_E$ alone.